rern/RuneOS/README.md

 - Note: NO SD card mode - run both `BOOT` and `ROOT` partitions on USB drive:
 	- Raspberry Pi: 3 and 2 v1.2 only - with boot bit set (3+ already set)
 	- Boot duration: 10+ seconds longer (detect no sd card > read boot loader into memory > boot)
-	- Browser on RPi: failed most of the times
+	- Browser on RPi: failed most of the time
+	- `kworker` processes keep running all the time

 **Procedure**
 - Prepare partitions